John Hamre

-John Julian Hamre (born July 3, 1950) is a specialist in international studies, a former Washington government official and President and CEO of the Center for Strategic and International Studies, a position he has held with that think tank since 2000.
+John Julian Hamre (born July 3, 1950) is an American international relations scholar and former senior defense official.
+He is the president and CEO of the Center for Strategic and International Studies, a position he has held since 2000.

 Early life and education

 Hamre is the son of Melvin Sanders and Ruth Lucile (Larson) Hamre.
 He attended primary and secondary school in Clark, South Dakota, graduating from the Clark Public High School in May 1968.
 He earned a B.A. (with high distinction) in political science and economics from Augustana College in Sioux Falls, South Dakota (1972).
 The following year he was a Rockefeller Fellow at Harvard Divinity School.
 He earned an M.A.
 (1976) and Ph.D.
 (1978) with distinction from the Johns Hopkins University School of Advanced International Studies (SAIS).
 His doctoral thesis was entitled Congressional Dissent and American Foreign Policy: Constitutional War-Making in the Vietnam Years.